vipinsun/TokenTaxonomyFramework-pub/model/tom.md

 <a name="taxonomy.model.artifact.FormulaGrammar"></a>

 ### FormulaGrammar
-Object representation of a TemplateFormula&#39;s grammer.
+Object representation of a TemplateFormula&#39;s grammar.

 | Field | Type | Label | Description |